openhab/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 ## Supported things

 This binding supports all of the Smartthings devices that are defined in the [Smartthings Capabilities list](http://docs.smartthings.com/en/latest/capabilities-reference.html).
-If you find a device that doesn't work [follow these instructions](Troubleshooting.md) to collect the required data so I can be added in a future release.
+If you find a device that doesn't work [follow these instructions](Troubleshooting.md) to collect the required data so it can be added in a future release.

 ## Discovery